-- 1. Write a short sentence describing your participation on 2/7. (unless instructed otherwise by your section TA) - One of the primary goals of Courseworks is to allow students to upload assignments.
+- One of the primary goals of Courseworks is to allow students to upload assignments.
 Starting from https://courseworks2.columbia.edu/ what are the subgoals needed to complete that goal.
 For each stage, take a screen shot, give the stage a name that describes that subgoal, and name one or two low-level actions that are critical to completing that subgoal. - a.
 When the final subgoal is complete, what feedback is given to let you know you executed the goal correctly? - b.
 Note: there is no exact number of subgoals.
 As a general heuristic, usually each page has one subgoal.
 But sometimes a single page has two subgoals.
 Use your best judgement.
-Talk to a TA if you're not sure. - 3.
+Talk to a TA if you're not sure. - 2.
 Many mobile devices (phones, tablets) have menus that appear when you swipe from the top, rather than having to click a start button or a menu button.
-Although this may have discoverability problems, what advantage does it have from the perspective of low-level interactions?
-Why? - 4.
-What feature did every major streaming service (YouTube, Netflix, Hulu, etc.) introduce to save users one click?
+What advantage does it have from the perspective of low-level interactions?
+Why? - 3.
+What major feature did every major streaming service (YouTube, Netflix, Hulu, etc.) introduce to save users one low-level interaction?
+Why did the introduce it?
+(You may answer from the perspective of users or the service owners, or both?
+What do you think?
 Do you use this feature or did you disable it?
 Why or why not?